Tom32i/option-resolver.js/README.md

 }
 ```

-## Exception:
+## Validation:

-Throws exeptions when:
+Resolving a set of options will throw an error when:

 * A `required` option is missing
 * An option valud doesn't match the expected `type`.